The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/advanced-guide.md

 For The Warden's Paean, you can set it to a mouseover macro.

 `/ac "The Warden's Paean" <mo>
 /ac "The Warden's Paean" <mo>
 /ac "The Warden's Paean" <mo>
 /micon "The Warden's Paean"`

 The `<mo>` stands for mouseover.
 You can hover someone on the party list, click your macro'd button or keybind, and it will use Warden's on that member.
 Listing the skill multiple times is just insurance to make sure it goes off.
 It's possibly more superstition than anything, but doesn't hurt.

 For Nature's Minne, you can do a similar mouseover macro.
-Or, you can bind multiple macros for specific common targets like tanks. (or, do both) This is what's going on when you see a Bard that has four to six Minne buttons on their bar.
+Or, you can bind multiple macros for specific common targets like tanks (or, do both).
+This is what's going on when you see a Bard that has four to six Minne buttons on their bar.

 As an example, if your role sort (Character Config -> UI Settings -> Party List) puts tanks first, this will Minne the top tank on the list:

 `/ac "Nature's Minne" <2>
 /ac "Nature's Minne" <2>
 /ac "Nature's Minne" <2>
 /micon "Nature's Minne"`

 The `<2>` targets the second person on the party list.
 You can have a macro like this for each tank, a mouseover macro, and a regular bind to use on yourself or someone else.